Kipper-Lang/Kipper/src/docs/latest/expressions/convert-expression.md

 - Only contains numeric characters (`0 - 9`)
 - Is not empty (length > 0)

-Otherwise if the string does not meet the above requirements, it will return `NaN` (Not a number).
+Otherwise, if the string does not meet the above requirements, it will return `NaN` (Not a number).
 In future releases, though this will throw a `ConversionError`.

 ```ts